machaao/machaao-samples/index.rst

 What is MessengerX.io?
 =============================================================================
-MessengerX.io is a global marketplace for conversational apps
+MessengerX.io is a global developer marketplace for conversational apps

 Our platform allows developers to expose their chatbots to millions of devices on play store and beyond.

 What are ChatBots?
 =============================================================================
-Chat Bots are light weight conversational apps that can be run inside an app without any new installation required on the user side.
+Chat Bots are light weight conversational programs that can be ran without any new installation required on the user side.

 .. include:: ./ReadMe.rst